Argentine stocks follow Wall Street higher

 The Dow Jones industrial average .DJI closed up 1.36 percent at 12,778,.15 points.

-Gains were led by energy group Pampa Holding (PAM.BA: Cotización), which surged 6 percent to 2.48 pesos a share, and Tenaris TENA.BA, which makes steel tubes for the energy industry and whose shares jumped 4.7 percent to 65.10 pesos.
+Gains were led by energy group Pampa Holding (PAM.BA), which surged 6 percent to 2.48 pesos a share, and Tenaris TENA.BA, which makes steel tubes for the energy industry and whose shares jumped 4.7 percent to 65.10 pesos.

 On Argentina's broad market, volume was modest at $26.3 million, while 43 issues advanced, 13 declined and 18 were unchanged.